 As child vaccination programmes differ from one country to another, expat parents should be extra vigilant about their children’s vaccine updates and immunisation records.

-Pediatrician Simon Wong kindly accepted to give us the lowdown on both public and private child immunisation options in Hong Kong.
+Pediatrician Dr. Simon Wong 黄智安 kindly accepted to give us the lowdown on both public and private child immunisation options in Hong Kong.

 Are any vaccines legally required in Hong Kong?

-What are the vaccines available in the public sector and how does the Hong Kong Childhood Immunisation Programme work?
+Which vaccines are available in the public sector and how does the Hong Kong Childhood Immunisation Programme work?

 - C.G. (against pulmonary tuberculosis)